 The town itself has many monuments, churches, picturesque piazzas and palaces of historical interest to enjoy.
-Your visit to Fabriano can start from the traingular square called - the piazza was known in the 13th century as "High Place" when it was the centre for administrative life in Fabriano.
+Your visit to Fabriano can start from the triangular square in the town centre - this piazza was known in the 13th century as "High Place" because at that time it was the centre for administrative life in Fabriano.

-The square is overlooked by the Palazzo del Podestà and has a beautiful round fountain in the center dating from the same period and known as “Sturinalto”.
-Also here, the Town Hall and the Bishop's Palace date from the 18th century
+The square is overlooked by the Palazzo del Podestà and has a beautiful round fountain in the center dating from the same period known as “Sturinalto”.
+Also in the square you can see the 18th century Town Hall and Bishop's Palace.

 The Palazzo del Podesta is the oldest of the surviving buildings in Fabriano in the local romanesque-gothic local style, and is unique in Italy for its shape that incorporates a bridge.

-Built in 1255 in white stone, then later altered several times, it consists of three buildings of which the central one has the characteristic ogival "big-vault", and some elegant three-light windows.
+Built in 1255 in white stone, then later altered several times, it consists of three buildings with the central one having the characteristic ogival "big-vault" and some elegant three-light windows.

 Note: the shape of the building was designed in memory of an ancient river that once flowed underneath.
 Under the arch there are some interesting 13th-14th century frescoes which represent scenes of battle and a "wheel of fortune" driven by a female figure.

-At the centre of square stands the Fountain, which is the symbolic monument of Fabriano and also an important work of art, built in 1285 by Jacopo di Grondolo.
-Its shape recalls that of the famous fountain in Perugia that had been completed a few years earlier.
+At the centre of square stands the Fountain, which is the symbolic monument of Fabriano and also an important work of art that was built in 1285 by Jacopo di Grondolo.
+Its shape recalls that of a famous fountain in Perugia that had been completed a few years earlier.
 The popular name of the fountain, Sturinalto, comes from the height reached by the water jet.